-Prelec, D. “A Bayesian truth serum for subjective data.”
+- Prelec, D. “A Bayesian truth serum for subjective data.”
 Science, 2004, 306, 462-466.

-Weaver, R. and Prelec, D. “Creating truthtelling incentives with the Bayesian Truth Serum,” Journal of Marketing Research (in press).
+- Weaver, Ray, and Drazen Prelec.
+“Creating truth-telling incentives with the Bayesian truth serum.”
+Journal of Marketing Research 50, no. 3 (2013): 289-302.

-John, L., Loewenstein, G., and D. Prelec.
+- John, L., Loewenstein, G., and D. Prelec.
 “Measuring the Prevalence of Questionable Research Practices with Incentives for Truth-telling,” Psychological Science (March 2012).